-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 A non-disclosure agreement (NDA) will typically be entered into at the beginning of an M&A transaction requiring the parties to keep confidential the existence and terms of the negotiations, as well as any other confidential information that they receive from the other party as the negotiations progress.
 NDAs can include other restrictions, such as non-solicitation and exclusivity provisions.

-On many transactions, the parties will also enter into a document setting out the headline terms of the proposed transaction.
-These documents (which are referred to by several different names, including term sheets, letters of intent and heads of terms) are not intended to be legally binding, except in respect of specific provisions, such as exclusivity, confidentiality and costs.
+In many transactions, the parties will also enter into a document setting out the headline terms of the proposed transaction.
+These documents (which are referred to by several different names, including 'term sheets', 'letters of intent' and 'heads of terms') are not intended to be legally binding, except in respect of specific provisions such as those relating to exclusivity, confidentiality and costs.

 2.2 Are break fees permitted in your jurisdiction (by a buyer and/or the target)?
 If so, under what conditions will they generally be payable?
 What restrictions and other considerations should be addressed in formulating break fees?

 Isle of Man law does not prohibit a proposed buyer or the target from agreeing to pay break fees in appropriate circumstances, if the directors (of an Isle of Man buyer or the target) consider them to be appropriate and consistent with their fiduciary duties.
-However, break fees are not commonly used for private M&A transactions involving Isle of Man targets, and break fee agreements are generally prohibited for public M&A transactions that are subject to the Takeover Code.
+However, break fees are not commonly used for private M&A transactions involving Isle of Man targets and break fee agreements are generally prohibited for public M&A transactions that are subject to the Takeover Code.

 2.3 What are the most commonly used methods of financing transactions in your jurisdiction (debt/equity)?

 The Isle of Man is no different in this regard from any other jurisdiction.
-Transactions can be funded entirely by equity or by a mix of debt and equity.
+Transactions can be funded entirely by cash, debt, equity or by a mix of them.

 In certain transactions, such as management buyouts, the financing will consist of a mix of: